leo108/php_cas_server/readme.md

 |TRUSTED_HEADER_CLIENT_PROTO|`X_FORWARDED_PROTO`|The http protocol user used is stored in this request header|
 |TRUSTED_HEADER_CLIENT_PORT|`X_FORWARDED_PORT`|The port user visited is stored in this request header|

+## Initial database and create administrator

+Execute `php artisan migrate` at the root directory of this project to initial database.

+Execute `php artisan make:admin --password=yourpassword` to create an administrator account.

 ## License

 [MIT](http://opensource.org/licenses/MIT).